English, German and French second-hand books on golf and its continental kindred games colf, crosse and mail. Click here!

 lakes and rivers to play an adapted short game.

-During the ages, the names of golf and the continental games were written in different ways.
+Throughout history, the names of golf and the continental games were written in different ways.
 What is the origin of the names?

 The first visible reference to the game of mail or